 Cooking Instructions

-Preheat a skillet or griddle over medium heat and lightly grease with butter or oil.
-Place the soaked bread slices on the cooking surface.
-Cook for about 3-4 minutes per side or until golden brown and cooked through.
-Repeat the process for the remaining slices.
+Heat a skillet over medium heat and butter it lightly.
+Place the soaked bread on the skillet and cook about 3–4 minutes per side, until golden brown.
+Repeat with all slices.

 Serving Suggestions